-Each day, preapproved credit card offers fill the mailboxes and inboxes of millions of Americans.
+Each day, offers fill the mailboxes and inboxes of millions of Americans.
 Before accepting one of these offers, you should know a few basic facts about what you might be getting into.
-So before you go any further, read through this list of seven interesting — and sometimes surprising — facts about preapproved credit cards.
+Don’t make your final decision until you’ve read through this list of eight facts to dispel myths about credit cards that are preapproved.

 Not everyone likes the idea of credit card agencies going through your credit report to find out information so they can offer products that you might not even want.
-After all, if you’re not interested in the offers, it’s simply more junk mail for the recycling bin.
-Fortunately, you have the option to opt out.
+After all, if you’re not interested, it’s simply more junk mail for the recycling bin.
+Fortunately, you can opt out.

-The three major credit reporting agencies — TransUnion, Equifax and Experian — and a smaller agency, Innovis, have banded together and created both a phone line and a website for consumers who don’t want to receive these offers.
+The four major consumer reporting agencies — TransUnion, Equifax, Experian and Innovis — have banded together and created both a phone line and a website for consumers who don’t want to receive these offers.
 You can submit an opt-out request by calling 1-888-5OPTOUT or visiting www.optoutprescreen.com.
 Your request is good for five years, or you can make it permanent.

-- Although your request should be processed within five business days, you might still receive offers from companies that got your name before it was removed from the supply list.
+- Although your request should be processed within five business days, you might still receive offers from companies that got your name before it was removed from the lists.

-- You will still get credit card offers from companies that don’t use the credit bureau lists unless you opt out through Direct Marketing Association.
-Visit the association’s website for more information.
+- You will still get credit card offers from companies that don’t use the credit bureau lists unless you opt out through the Direct Marketing Association.

-Even though your information has been pre-screened by a credit bureau for a preapproved list, it’s still possible you’ll be rejected for the new card after you accept the offer.
-Words such as “preapproved” and “pre-qualified” are unregulated, and there aren’t strict rules regarding what they mean when they’re used in preapproved credit card offers.
+Even though your information has been prescreened by a credit bureau, you could still get rejected for the new card after you accept the offer.
+Words such as “preapproved” and “prequalified” are unregulated, and there aren’t strict rules regarding what they mean when they’re used in preapproved credit card offers.

-4. A Preapproved Offer Won’t Impact Your Credit Score, but Acceptance Will
+4. Preapproval Won’t Impact Your Credit Score, but Acceptance Will

-Receiving a preapproved credit card offer does not impact your credit score, but accepting the offer will negatively affect your credit.
-Your lender won’t check your credit until you apply for the offer.
-When the lender requests your credit info, it will be in the form of what is known as a “hard inquiry” on your credit.
-That means a record of this inquiry will remain on your credit report for 24 months, and your credit score will fall a bit.
+Receiving a preapproved credit card offer doesn’t impact your credit score, but accepting the offer will negatively affect your credit.
+Your lender won’t check your credit until you accept the offer.
+When the lender requests your credit info, a hard inquiry occurs, which will remain on your credit report for 24 months, and your credit score will fall a bit.

-For those reasons, it’s wise to be selective about the credit card offers you accept.
-The more offers you accept, the more hard inquiries are made on your credit, and the greater the negative impact on your credit score.
-Over time, this negative impact on your score will fade.
+Be selective about the credit card offers you accept.
+The more offers you accept, the more hard inquiries are made on your credit, and the negative impact on your credit score will be greater.

-5. You Might Be Offered a Higher Rate Than You Expected
+5. You Might Be Offered a Higher Rate Than Expected on Preapproved Credit Cards

 If you decide to go ahead with one of your instant approval credit card offers, send your application into the lender.
-At that point, the lender will check your credit score.
-And although you might be approved, the lender doesn’t have to give you the precise terms it offered in the preapproval letter.
+At that point, the lender will check your credit score and history.
+Although you might be approved, the lender doesn’t have to give you the precise terms it offered in the preapproval letter.

 For example, if your credit score is relatively low and you have a few bruises on your credit history, you might be offered a higher annual percentage rate than was quoted in the preapproval offer.

-Before you throw your offer in the trash or rush to get on the opt-out list, consider that preapproval offers might actually benefit you.
+Before throwing your offer in the trash or rushing to get on the opt-out list, consider that preapproval offers might benefit you.
 Read the fine print of each offer carefully for a credit card comparison.
-Some credit card preapprovals offer 0-percent interest when you make balance transfers from other credit cards.
+Some credit card preapprovals offer 0 percent interest when you make balance transfers from other credit cards.
 Other preapprovals offer a low introductory rate for purchases.

-Note when zero-rate or low-rate offers expire, and think about whether accepting such offers might help your financial situation.
-Bear in mind that in many cases, a card’s rate will increase after the introductory period ends.
-So if you do accept one of these offers, budget to pay off your balance before the rate jumps.
+Note when zero-rate or low-rate offers expire, and consider whether accepting such offers might help your financial situation.
+Remember that in many cases a card’s rate will increase after the introductory period ends.
+So if you accept one of these offers, budget to pay off your balance before the rate jumps.

-7. You Can View a List of Preapproved Bank Offers Online
+8. You Can View Preapproved Credit Card Offers Online

-Only you can decide if a preapproved credit card offer makes financial sense.
+Only you can decide if a preapproved credit card offer is right for you.
 The more information you have, the better equipped you’ll be to make the best choice for your financial situation.